gsymonds1/ComputationalEnvironmentsProjectHandin/README.md

-# ComputationalEnvironmentsProjects
+# ComputationalEnvironmentsHandin_Projects
 CE

+Watch my Presentation Here!

+PDF of presentation slides are here
-All the annotated code for the 3 projects are here in their own folders!
+Aswell as all the annotated code for the 3 projects in their own folders!
+Along with the project's corresponding guidebooks ☀️